 Like white, cream can be paired with just about any color for an accent.
 The red in the picture above creates a warm fall ambiance.
 A cooler shade of cream could pair with either grey or blue.
 You could also pair cream with tan or brown for a more natural aesthetic.

-These colors are by no means an end-all list, but they are some of the most common exterior house colors, and for good reason.
-With one of these colors you can be sure that your home will look good.
+These exterior paint colors are by no means an end-all list of exterior house colors, but they are some of the most common exterior house colors, and for good reason.
+With one of these paint colors you can be sure that your home will look good.
 Your neighbors will love the new paint job and it will make your house feel like a home.